 “[The snuffer was to] give it three distinct taps and … apply a portion of the contents to your nose with an artificial cough, consisting of one long pectoral a-h-o-o!
 Gently flap off the scattered particles from your frill with the knuckle of your right hand, take out your kerchief with a theatrical swing, and having gradually folded down the extremities till it has assumed the form of a silk ball, draw it athwart the cartilage of your nose, bending it far to the right, then to the left, then to the right again — flap your frill, return your handkerchief … and by the time you have heaved another a-h-o-o, you will have been able to compose a very solemn and sententious piece of pomposity.”

-If the Macaroni, Dandy, and Scot were busy being theatrical, there were a slew of royals who were not theatrical.
+The Macaroni and the Dandy were said to be even more theatrical in their use of this tobacco product.
+They used a spoon to raise it to the nose.
+Amazingly, however, there were claims the Scottish were still more theatrical.
+They not only used a spoon but also a brush to remove the excess from their upper lip.
+Yet, if the Macaroni, Dandy, and Scot were busy being theatrical, there were a slew of royals who were not theatrical.
 They used no spoon or brush.
 Among them were Frederick of Prussia, George IV, and George IV’s mother, Queen Charlotte.
-In fact, Queen Charlotte supposedly had a whole room devoted to snuff and was a “confirmed snuff-taker” at seventeen, which is one reason why she earned the nickname “snuffy Charlotte.”
+In fact, Queen Charlotte supposedly had a whole room devoted to snuff and was a “confirmed snuff-taker” at seventeen, which is why she earned the nickname “snuffy Charlotte.”

 But apparently snuff offered more than conversation or superior judiciousness.
 It supposedly also offered health benefits.
-A Dr. Cullen considered snuff “a wholesome stimulant.”
+A Dr. Cullen considered it “a wholesome stimulant.”
 Moreover, it was noted that “during the ravages of the plague in 1665, it was remarked that all smokers remained uninfected.”
-One writer stated snuff caused users to sneeze and sneezing promoted “mucous discharge from the nostrils, and thence it [was] … occasionally of service in headachs [sic], and complaints in the eyes.”
+One writer stated that it caused users to sneeze and sneezing promoted “mucous discharge from the nostrils, and thence it [was] … occasionally of service in headachs [sic], and complaints in the eyes.”
 All these reasons led one writer to sum up snuff in this way:

 “As the Turk takes to his pipe, the Chinese to his opium, the drunkard to his dram, and the sailor to his quid, so [the Englishman] … to his pinch … What can be more expressive or more elegant?”

-- Hill, Earle Benson, A Pinch-of Snuff, 1840
+- Hill, Earle Benson, A Pinch-of Snuff, 1840, p.
+8.

-- Snuff and Snuff-Takers, 1846
+- Snuff and Snuff-Takers, p.
+58.